BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

  "PhysicsAoE_Minefield": true - if true minefields explosion effects AoE process will use raycasting to limit affected targets rather than just range
  "PhysicsAoE_API": true        - if true explosion API (mostly used by engine explosions) will use raycasting to limit affected targets rather than just range
  "PhysicsAoE_API_Height" : 10f - default height of AoE explosions for an API use
- "AIAwareArtillery":true - if true AI will try to avoid artillery strikes (not vanilla artillery but CAC ones, look "IsArtillery" weapon's param)
+ "AIAwareArtillery":true - if true AI will try to avoid artillery strikes (not vanilla artillery but CAC ones, look "IsArtillery" weapon param)

 "AIMinefieldAware": true - if true AI will try to avoid significant direct minefield damage "AIMinefieldAwareAllMines": false - if true AI will be aware of all minefields not only visible ones